Audio and Video Settings to Make the Most of Your Remote Depositions

 2 Questions | 2 attempts | 100/100 points to pass

 2 Questions | 2 attempts | 100/100 points to pass To receive 0.1 CEU credit, you must answer both questions correctly.
 If you miss one, you will have one more attempt.
-If both attempts are unsuccessful, you will be required to repurchase the test at $10. *After passing the quiz, do not forgot to view / print your certificate to gain your CEUs.
+If both attempts are unsuccessful, you may repurchase a quiz attempt for $10 by emailing learningcenter@ncra.org for the form. *After passing the quiz, remember to view/print your certificate to gain your CEUs.

 Webinar Survey